gajulaa/BB_Analysis/README.md

 The inital, unclean dataset is BigBasket Products.csv and final cleaned dataset is BigBasket Final.csv

 Project is still being improved upon as of July 19th, 2022.
-When changes are final, commit message will displayed as follows: final commit
+Commit message will displayed as follows:
+ - final commit: changes are final
+ - mod commit: changes have been added (brief notes will added to commit messages)
+ - initial commit: first upload